10 Holiday Travel Safety Tips

 Even though this can be time-consuming and potentially expensive, it’s well worth it!
 Remember, you don’t want to find out you have an oil leak or a bad battery on the side of the road.
 Find out beforehand, so you can get everything fixed up.
 This will give you peace of mind while heading to your holiday party!

 We always recommend having an emergency kit in your car, but you should definitely bulk up that kit when you go on a road trip.
 Here’s a full list of family road trip essentials, but keep in mind the specific needs of your trip.
 You’ll need a first aid kit, cold weather essentials, basic car repair tools, and maybe potty gear.
 Make a full list, and check it twice!
-A few key items would be hand sanitizer, something to charge your cell phones, winter gear, band-aids, tire inflator, de-icer, blankets, and plenty more you can find in our winter road trip essentials list.
+A few key items would be hand sanitizer to wash your hands, something to charge your cell phones, winter gear, band-aids, tire inflator, de-icer, blankets, and plenty more you can find in our winter road trip essentials list.
+Don't just rely on that credit card either; also pack some cash just in case!

 What your child wears in the seat matters!
 Bundle up and buckle up safely!
 Put their coat to the test and learn what not to wear in our Winter Safety Guide.